Accidentally discovered on November 8, 1895 by German physics professor Wilhelm Röntgen, X-rays, have been a staple of modern medicine ever since.

 Periodic and comprehensive oral evaluations at your dental office often employ the use of radiographs (X-rays) to help visualize your teeth and bones in ways not possible via the naked eye.

-It is worth noting that with this dental procedure code, the word “film” can be used interchangeably to represent both digital and traditional film-based X-rays, since the service code does not discriminate between either process.
+It is worth noting that with this dental procedure code, the word film can be used interchangeably to represent both digital and traditional film-based X-rays.
+The service code does not discriminate between either process.

 In this procedure, X-rays are taken of the posterior teeth (those in the rear of the mouth), and four films are taken in total.

 These X-rays are called bitewing because the paper or plastic tab attached to the film that you bite down on allows the film or digital sensor to hover between your bite in a similar fashion to an airplane wing.
 These tabs, which surround both traditional film or a digital sensor, are connected to the center of these objects, and are referred to as bite-wing loops.

 A bitewing view allows your dentist to detect decay and hairline fractures in the crowns of your molars, as well as any potential aveolar bone loss.